 We used to make elaborate, multi-course meals for mom and dad for Mother’s Day and Father’s Day.
 We’d go to the library and find exotic cookbooks and copy the recipes we wanted to make, and then we’d make them.
 He was the chef.
 I was his sous.

-The Chocolate Cheesecake Pie: A Magical Pie
+The Chocolate Cheese Pie: A Magical Pie

 Greg never asked for cake on his birthday.
 For years, his birthday cake was pie.
 Mrs. Cornwell’s Chocolate Cheese Pie.
 Two parts cheesecake, one part fudge sauce and one part sweetened sour cream topping adding up to one flavorful, rich, sexy pie.